-A Glaswegian dining institution that has proudly championed the best of Scottish produce since it opened in the Merchant City in 1979.
+A Glaswegian dining institution that's championed the best of Scottish produce since opening its doors in the Merchant City in 1979.

 A Glasgow institution beloved by city workers and weekend shoppers, Gandolfi very much sticks to the principle of 'if it ain't broke …' when it comes to both its décor and its menu.
 The heavy carved oak benches, chairs and tables around the cosy bar and the old photos of the city haven't changed for years.
 And regulars would be disappointed if staples like haggis, neeps and tatties, Gandolfi's macaroni cheese or scallops were dropped for trendier dishes.
 Light meals and starters include piquant Arbroath smokies, perfectly balancing the strong flavour with light tomato, cream and parmesan sauce, topped with pieces if toast, or a hearty chickpea daal with onions and pitta bread for dipping.
 There's a good choice of pastas, but a chicken kiev dish disappoints with a glutinous texture and soggy spinach.
 However, there's not much to fault in the peat smoked salmon from the Summer Isles, simply presented with bread, lemon and salad to let its subtle taste linger.
 A dessert of fondant cake more resembles a chunky brownie but is accompanied by their high quality ice cream.
 Overall, a classy experience with a timeless air.